Skip to main content

 In the age of beauty bloggers, there’s a decent chance that someone in your social circle has learned how to do hair and makeup like a pro.
 If they’re willing to lend their expertise and handle your beauty needs, then you could save hundreds.
 According to WeddingWire, the cost of a professional hair and makeup artist ranges from $150 to $600.

-A friend or family member may be willing to do it for free or in lieu of a gift.
+A friend or family member may be willing to do it for no cost or in lieu of a gift.
 If you don’t know anyone who fits the bill, then consider teaching yourself.
 Pick a beauty counter in a department store to get some guidance and buy the necessary products.
 Even Kate Middleton did her own wedding makeup, so there’s no shame in doing it yourself.

 Rethink the Floral Arrangements